 There are many forms of factory accidents that can occur: faults with machinery, objects falling onto employee or injuries whilst using factory transport.

-Your office probably seems like hazard free setting, but a simple electric fault could lead to a serious shock whilst a spillage on the office kitchen floor may see you suffer a major bump.
+Your office probably seems like a hazard-free setting, but a simple electrical fault could lead to a serious shock whilst a spillage on the office kitchen floor may see you suffer a major bump.
 Whatever injury you experience in the office, you are likely able to make a claim.

 Without the correct precautions, such as training and equipment, workplace back injuries can easily occur.
 These injuries can mean time off work and serious long-lasting problems.